Famed trend trader David Harding offered:

 Being wrong is part of the trend following life.
-Many just cannot wrap their head around that (source: Chuck Cain blog post, January 9, 2011).
+Many just cannot wrap their head around that (source: Chuck Cain blog post).
 Bottom line, there are scientifically established principles of market behavior that you can observe and use for profit.
 As Ripley said, “Believe it, or not!”

 Trend following is about non-normality of market returns.
 You will never have, nor will you ever, produce returns that exhibit a normal distribution.
 You will never produce the mythologically consistent returns that many believe to exist.
 When trend followers hit home runs from the likes of Barings Bank, Long-Term Capital Management, and the 2008 market crash, they are targeting unknowable extreme occurrences that happen to occur with a probability greater than expected.
 Those occurrences are fat tails, in statistician speak.

 Trend following’s nature of riding a trend to the end when it bends, and then cutting losses very fast, puts you in a position to benefit when the next unexpected flood rolls in.
 Trend following’s alpha comes from letting winners run on the right-hand side of a fat tail and cutting losses short on the left-hand side.
 Eliminating losing positions and holding onto profitable positions puts you in the big game hunt for positive outliers.